See’s Copycat Fudge is perfect and creamy chocolate fudge. No candy thermometer required for this dessert!

 • Place chocolate chips, marshmallow cream, butter, vanilla, and nuts in large bowl.
 Set aside for later.

-• Pour sugar and evaporated milk in a very large pot.
-You need a larger pot than you think because when the mixture boils is will expand a lot.
-Bring mixture to a boil and boil briskly over medium high gear for 7 minutes stirring continuously.
-Remove from heat and pour into the bowl containing the first mixture.
+• Remove from heat and pour into the bowl containing the first mixture.
 Mix until incorporated completely.
 Work quickly because fudge will start to set up.
-Pour into prepared pan and refrigerate until set.
+Pour into prepared pan.
+Allow to cool at room temperature for about an hour and then refrigerate until set.
 See notes if it doesn’t set up or separates.

 • Slice into squares and serve.
 You can prepare this ahead of time and freeze if desired.